nilomr/fieldtools/README.md

   conda env create --file requirements.yml && conda activate fieldtools-env
 ```
 3. Install source code: `pip install .` (install) or `pip install -e .` (developer install).
 4. Make symlinks to scripts to copy/format cards and enter field data.
-You should change the paths in the bash script file as needed.
+You can change the paths in the bash script file as needed, then run

 ```bash
 sudo bash dependencies/fieldwork-setup.sh